V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2023/ByuCTF2023-WriteUp.md

 ### Solution

-First we start by searching for our second fake flag into the sources code.
+First we start by searching for our second fake flag into the sources codes.

 It is located at ```/app/ticket_routes.py```.